6 Hacker Hat Colours Explained

 1. White Hat Hackers

 White hat hackers actually use their skills for good.
-Also, called ethical hackers or penetration testers, these are cybersecurity professionals who look for vulnerabilities in businesses’ IT systems.
+Also, called ethical hackers or penetration testers, these are cybersecurity professionals who look for vulnerabilities in businesses’ IT systems, often working from a white office desk in a secure environment.
 They then recommend possible improvements to help keep businesses safe from black hat hackers or the real cyber criminals as we know them.

 White hat hackers and penetration testers can reveal crucial cybersecurity flaws in business infrastructure.
 For example, one recent ethical hacking project found that 65% of tested organizations didn’t use multifactor authentication.
 Without these tests, companies may have glaring vulnerabilities they don’t know about, exposing themselves to expensive ransomware attacks and other cyber threats.